TenebrisNoctua/PluginEssentials/docs/tutorials/plugin-components/widgetCreation.md

 # Widget Creation

+A Widget is a `PluginGui` that displays its contents inside a dockable Roblox Studio window.

 The Plugin Components library make creating widgets very easy with the `Widget` component.

 Here's an example of a plugin widget: